barryblueice/ESP32-Precision-TouchPad/README.md

   - [x] Physical Buttons Support (left click & right click)
   - [x] Changing from freertos polling to GPIO interrupt
   - [x] Add a new HID port to support Mouse Mode compatibility.
-        (available for some old systems /BIOS that doesn't support PTP, like Windows 7)
+        (available for some old systems/BIOS that doesn't support PTP, like Windows 7)

 ***

 # About Solution Implementation

 Please go to [wiki page](https://github.com/barryblueice/ESP32-Precision-TouchPad/wiki) for further detail.